chrisgundling/UdacitySDC-Challenge2/README.md

 ![alt tag](https://github.com/chrisgundling/UdacitySDC-Challenge2/blob/master/Steering1.png)

 # Data Processing and Augmentation
 This is where most of the gains in my performance were made.
-I used slightly different approaches for Round 1 and Round 2, which are described below.
+I used different approaches for Round 1 and Round 2, which are described below.
 Note that for Round 1, the Half Moon Bay dataset (lots of curves) had not yet been released.

 ## Round 1
-For this Round I used only the center camera data from dataset 1 to train my model.
+For the first Round I used only the center camera data from Dataset 1 to train my model.
 The key technique that I implemented during this Round was k-fold cross validation.
 After running through all the k-folds, I chose a single training set and validation set that gave me a close match the RMS error that I was seeing on the leaderboard.
 I re-trained the model with just this training and validation data.
 This allowed me to make informed changes to my model.
-You can see the plot of my validation performance below (Validation RMS = 0.028 versus Leaderboard test RMS=0.029).
+You can see the plot of my validation performance below (Validation RMS = 0.028 versus Leaderboard Test RMS=0.029).
 ![alt tag](https://github.com/chrisgundling/UdacitySDC-Challenge2/blob/master/cnn_1600Test_Round1.png)

 I also applied these techniques:
-  1. Cropped the center camera images to be 640 X 280 (removed most of the image above the horizon line).
+  1. Cropped the center camera images to be 280 X 640 (removed most of the image above the horizon line).
   2. Resized the images to 128 X 128.
 (Will discuss more in the model section)

 ## Round 2
 For Round 2 the Dataset 2 had also been released.
 This gave us data that had significantly more turns.
 One important requirement of Round 2 was that the model would still beat the benchmark for the Round 1 test set.
 Taking this in mind, I did a lot of trials using different amounts of data from each Dataset (1 and 2) to see how the performance would vary on each test set.
 There was a lot of straight driving data and not a lot of data with turns, so I ended up removing several of the straight driving sections of data from Dataset 1.

 I also applied the following approaches:
-  1. Cropped the camera images to be 640 X 280 (removed most of the image above the horizon line).
+  1. Cropped the camera images to be 280 X 640 (removed most of the image above the horizon line).
   2. Resized the images to 128 X 128 (Will discuss more in the model section)
   3. Horizontal image flipping (Sign of steering angle also needs to be flipped)
   4. Left/Right camera shifts (Use images from the left/right camera, but adjust the steering angle to move back to center within 2 seconds)